 6. Coffee Culture

 China left me on my hunger.
 Or better, it left me in my thirst.
 Being in a country again where every corner has a coffee place, with an actual espresso machine and a love for good lattes, is a bonus.
 My first trip outside the hotel ended in a shop with both wifi and an espresso machine.
-The fact that it was a combination of a bicycle-shop and a coffee-place made for an interesting conversation with the owners.
-Travel to Thailand meant being back near my regular fix.
+The fact that it was a combination of a bicycle shop and a coffee place made for an interesting conversation with the owners.
+Traveling to Thailand meant being back near my regular fix.

 7. An online business without credit cards